JeffreyAma/holbertonschool-zero_day/0x03-git/README.md

-This is the Git project in order to learn how to use Git and github
+This is the Git project in order to learn how to use Git and github, and now it's updated for the sake of the project